pandaloupe/QsMapper/README.md

 *Keywords: ORM, Entity Mapper, Entity Framework, Object Mapper, Class Mapper, Database Mapper*

+QsMapper is an easy to use zero configuration mapping framework using simple naming conventions to map sql based data into .Net objects and vice versa.

-QsMapper provides a Linq-like fluent syntax for database operations on (MS)SQL Server databases.
+The framework provides a Linq-like fluent syntax for database operations on (MS)SQL Server databases.

 ```csharp
 var result = dao.Query<Customer>()